ERICK-ZABALA/BUILDING-A-TROUBLESHOOTING-ASSISTANT/README.md

 + Click to Machine Logo to check the video!!!

 + How can we know the status changed?
-+ Syslog
+  Syslog
 + Where run the command?
-+ onbox Nexus 9000
+  Onbox Nexus 9000
 + How to send the command to nexus 9000?
-+ using Cli library of Python
+  Using Cli library of Python
 + Where we are going to save the information?
-+ Bootflash
+  Bootflash
-+ How to xtract the information allocated in the Nexus
++ How to xtract the information allocated in the Nexus Using SCP
-+ SCP

-* Library to interact: Cli, scp, os
+* Library to interact: Cli, scp

 |Topics|Description|Title|Notes|
 |---|---|---|---|